ROC Calculator

 FPR = FPFP+TN

-9. Specificity - this is the True Negative Rate (TNR) - the proportion of negative cases that the test identify from the total negative cases.
+10. Specificity, also called True Negative Rate (TNR), is the proportion of negative cases that the classification model identifies from the total negative cases.

 TNR = TNFP+TN